Yasiraleee/FireFly-Spell-Checker/README.md

 ## Author

-This project was developed by Yasir.
-If you have any questions or feedback, feel free to reach out to me via email at [your-email@example.com](mailto:your-email@example.com).
+This project is developed by Yasir Aleee.
+If you have any questions or feedback, feel free to reach out to me via email at yasirali478@gmail.com.

 ## License